-BA (Hons) Graphic Design graduate and 2016 Honorary Graduate Jim Sutherland has created six sets of limited edition ‘hidden clue’ stamps (pictured) celebrating the work of crime writer Agatha Christie.
+BA (Hons) Graphic Design graduate Jim Sutherland has created six sets of limited edition ‘hidden clue’ stamps (pictured) celebrating the work of crime writer Agatha Christie.
 Commissioned by the Royal Mail, Jim worked in conjunction with illustrator Neil Webb to create the ‘hidden clue’ stamps from some of Christie’s well-known crime novels.
 The clues are revealed when the stamps are exposed to UV light or heat, with Jim telling Creative Review “As ever – there’s so much detail in handcrafting for such small canvasses.
 The books themselves are beautifully written with such clever plots and twists – we were keen to reflect that in the scenes chosen from each story”.

 2016 graduates from Graphics at NUA have been recognised in the prestigious ‘YCN’ Student Awards 2015/16.
 The awards which started in 2001, celebrate emerging ‘creative excellence’ in the UK student talent pool.
 BA (Hons) Graphic Design graduate Darta Losane and BA (Hons) Graphic Communication joint team Robin Barnes and Mark Ng won in the Italian paper ‘Fedrigoni’ category where students responded to a brief to design promotional materials creatively using paper for Fedrigoni’s new retail space.
 Graphic Design graduate Sarah Bloomfield won in the ‘Fever-Tree’, premium drink category.
 Sarah responded to a brief set by Fever Tree, asking students to design chic limited edition bottles whilst raising money for Malaria No More UK.
 The graduates will be invited back for an awards ceremony in autumn 2016 in East London’s Barbican Centre to celebrate their prize winning entries.